 The use of a summary, which reflects the main characteristics of a Green Bond or a Green Bond programme, and illustrates its key features in alignment with the four core components of the GBP, may help inform market participants.
-To that end, a template can be found in the sustainable finance section of ICMA's website which once completed can be made available online for market information (see Resource Centre section below).
+To that end, a template can be found in the sustainable finance section of ICMA's website which once completed can be made available online for market information.